 Adverse Events: Major bleeding episodes occurred in 4% and 3% of patients in the LOVENOX and heparin arms, respectively.1

 Inpatient treatment with LOVENOX vs standard heparin provided equivalent risk reduction for recurrent venous TE.

-In the inpatient setting, patients with acute lower extremity deep vein thrombosis with or without pulmonary embolism were treated with either LOVENOX 1.5 mg/kg daily subcutaneously or LOVENOX 1.0 mg/kg subcutaneous bid or heparin.
-A total of 900 patients ranging in age from 18 to 92 years (mean 61 years) were treated.
-All patients also received warfarin.
-VTE events were observed in 4.4%, 2.9%, and 4.1% of LOVENOX 1.5 mg/kg, LOVENOX 1.0 mg/kg, and heparin groups, respectively.
-N=900; efficacy: DVT and/or PE in 4.4% of patients receiving LOVENOX 1.5 mg/kg, 2.9% of patients receiving LOVENOX 1.0 mg/kg, and 4.1% of heparin-treated groups.
+A randomized, controlled, partially blinded equivalence trial was conducted in the inpatient setting.
+Patients up to 155 kg with acute lower extremity deep vein thrombosis with or without pulmonary embolism were treated with either LOVENOX 1.5 mg/kg daily subcutaneously or LOVENOX 1.0 mg/kg subcutaneous bid or heparin.
+A total of 900 patients ranging in age from 18 to 92 years (mean 60.7 years) were included.

 In the outpatient setting, to reduce the risk of recurrent venous TE in treatment of acute DVT, LOVENOX when given with warfarin sodium was equivalent to inpatient treatment with standard heparin.